QOGE/SAOGEN/README.md

 ## SAOGEN Token (Experimental Governance Token)

-The SAOGEN token is an experimental utility/governance token minted on Solana, with each token conceptually tied to one PoW-mined QOGE coin for computational backing.
+The SAOGEN token is an experimental utility/governance token minted on Solana, with each token conceptually tied to 10 PoW-mined QOGE coins for computational backing.

 Token holders **may** participate in:
 - Decentralized governance decisions (voting on proposals within the experimental framework)